lgili/SpiceLab/README.md

 pip install -r dev-requirements.txt
 ```

-If ngspice is not on your PATH, CAT’s tests that require it will auto-skip.
+If ngspice is not on your PATH, tests that require it will auto-skip.

 ## 🚀 Quick Start (User Guide)